xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ## understandings

-Skiming through iTop core functionnalities, only the important ones all covered.
+Skiming through iTop core functionnalities, only the standard ones are covered.

 ### fundamentals